 (Full time Exempt position)

-The Salesian Boys and Girls Club (SBGC), seeks a fulltime Program Director to design, planand execute .
+The Salesian Boys and Girls Club (SBGC), seeks a fulltime Program Director to design, plan, staff and execute the full range of club member, community and volunteer programs.
 SBGC, founded in 1921, serves over 250 children each day.
 The Club’s mission is to provide a safe haven for the youth of our city to gather and grow into the leaders of tomorrow.
-We teach, we prepare, we coach, and we love our members. kids, ages 8 to 18, where they can play sports, enrich their education, perform in theatre productions, practice martial arts, learn to sew and cook, develop a craft and so much more.
-The critical to Club and engag the community surrounding the Club.
-The Program Director plays The goal is to The Program Director is a member of the Club’s Leadership Team and will report to the COO.
+We teach, we prepare, we coach, and we love our members.
+Currently, SBGC offers kids, ages 8 to 18, a place where they can play sports, enrich their education, perform in theatre productions, practice martial arts, learn to sew and cook, develop a craft and so much more.
+The evolution and refinement of programs to fit the changing needs of kids, families and our community is critical to fulfilling the mission of the Club and engaging the community surrounding the Club.
+The Program Director plays an essential role in training and managing staff.
+The goal is to execute programs that enrich the lives, cultivate the potential and empower our members to gain the life skills and perspectives to live rich and productive lives.
+The Program Director is a member of the Club’s Leadership Team and will report to the COO.

 Roles and Responsibilities: